Skip to main content

 Introduction to Madhyaman Taal

 Madhyaman Taal is one of the lesser-explored yet very beautiful rhythmic cycles in Indian classical music.
-Its structure has similarities to the popular Teentaal, yet it maintains its own distinct identity through a unique arrangement of claps (taali) and waves (khaali), making it a novel and interesting cycle for performers.
+Its structure has similarities to the popular Teentaal, yet it maintains its own distinct identity through its unique theka (bols), making it an interesting cycle for performers.

 Watch a Demonstration of Madhyaman Taal

-Madhyaman Taal is a 16-beat (matra) rhythm cycle, which is divided into four sections (vibhags) of four beats each.
-The first beat, known as the Sam, marks the beginning of the cycle, while the Khaali on the ninth beat creates a distinctive sense of release.
+Madhyaman Taal is a 16-beat (matra) rhythm cycle, divided into four equal vibhags (divisions) of four beats each.
+The first beat, Sam, marks the beginning of the cycle, while the Khaali on the ninth beat creates a distinctive sense of release.

 Madhyaman Taal Characteristics